This page provides some details about the Si La people. They are one of the 54 groups of people in Vietnam.

 The Si La language belongs to the Tibeto-Burman Group.

 The attire of women is quite unique.
 The upper parts of their dresses are different colours and with silver and tin coins decoration.
 Their headgear varies according to age.
 When travelling, they always carry a woven handbag with red fringes attached to the hems of the handbag.
 In the past, men have painted their teeth red and women have painted theirs black.
-This custom is no longer observed by the young people.
+This custom is no longer observed by young people.

 The main forms of income are rice and corn cultivation.
 Hunting and gathering are also a significant part of the life of the Si La.